+Sexual Violence

-Sexual Violence: Sexual violence is a non-consensual conduct of a sexual nature.
-Anyone can be a victim or a perpetrator, regardless of age, gender, sexual orientation, ethnicity, education, race, religion, or ability.
+Sexual violence is a non-consensual conduct of a sexual nature.
+Anyone can be a victim or a perpetrator.
 Sexual violence can be committed by strangers or a person familiar to you, including an intimate partner.

+Stalking

-Stalking: Engaging in a course of conduct directed at a specific person that would cause a reasonable person to:
+Engaging in a course of conduct directed at a specific person that would cause a reasonable person to:

-- fear for his or her safety, or the safety of others; or - suffer substantial emotional distress.
+- fear for his or her safety, or the safety of others; or - suffer substantial emotional distress